chelahmy/harubi/docs/debugging.md

 ```php
 null print_harubi_logs()
 ```
 Print the memory logs as PHP output.
-It does not play nice with harubi standard response. use this function only for active debugging.
+It does not play nice with harubi standard response.
+Use this function only for active debugging.

 ### dump_harubi_logs()